Institutional Recovery and Employee Requirements for COVID-19

 UF Institutional Recovery and Employee Requirements for COVID-19 Screening, Returning to UF Work Locations, and Employee Responsibility for Working Safely

 Type of Policy: Human Resources

-The University has created an Institutional Recovery Strategy, a multi-faceted model for aligning UF’s response to COVID-19-related challenges with its short- and long-term recovery needs.
-In support of the Institutional Recovery Strategy, employees are required to be screened, return or continue to work in a UF work location after being cleared to do so, and follow practices for promoting a safer work environment.
+The university has created an Institutional Recovery Strategy, a multifaceted model for aligning UF’s response to COVID-19-related challenges with its short- and long-term recovery needs.
+In support of the Institutional Recovery Strategy, employees who are required to return or continue to work in a UF work location are required to be screened, and follow practices for promoting a safer work environment.